kairodev/flask-api/README.md

 > POST /change/{id}
 - Change data for a specific user
 - The username and password fields must be sent in formdata format, indicating the new username and password

+> POST /add
+- Create a new user
+- The username and password fields must be sent in formdata format, indicating the username password